Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 Here is the explanation of the example configuration:

-* `tachyon.worker.tieredstore.levels=2` configures 2 tiers in Tachyon
+* `tachyon.worker.tieredstore.levels=2` configures 2 tiers in Alluxio
 * `tachyon.worker.tieredstore.level0.alias=MEM` configures the first (top) tier to be a memory tier
 * `tachyon.worker.tieredstore.level0.dirs.path=/mnt/ramdisk` defines `/mnt/ramdisk` to be the file
 path to the first tier